 I was born in Valletta on the 26th December 1950.
-Thus I belong to the Baby Boomer generation of the years when the world was recovering from the ravages of World War II.
-My late father Carlo (Charles) Camilleri who was born on the eve of WW1 in 1913 served with the Army Service Corps at the Sa Maison Bakery in Floriana in the 1940s.
+Thus I belong to the Baby Boomer generation from the years when the world was recovering from the ravages of World War II.
+My late father Carlo (Charles) Camilleri who was born on the eve of WW1 in 1913 served with the Army Service Corps at the Sa Maison Bakery in Floriana..
 After the war he established himself as a confectioner with his own bakery at that which was the Order’s Old Biccerija, nowadays the Valletta Design Cluster.
 My late mother Felicia nee Agius was a quite woman with some simple but significant good taste in the house and commanding dressmaking skills .
 I was the youngest of three boys, with my late eldest brother Geoffrey and Vincent.

 My urge to draw was a natural aspect from a tender age.
 With time this urge grew consistently into a strong fervor to learn and explore the subject.
 I can still recall when, at the age of six, in my first year at the Government Primary School in Old Mint Street, Valletta, during the weekly art/craft session, I was asked by my teacher, the tall, fair and gentle Ms Felice, to leave my bench and assist my classmates in their task.